denisacostaq/qli-installer/README.md

 *official* large installers headlessly, might I suggest you take a look at the [CuteCI project][cuteci]?
 It's way heavier than this though in file footprint and takes much longer to install with even on a fast machine in a datacenter.
-For example, CuteCI takes about 7 minutes on Windows to install the Windows Qt5 MSVC Win64 toolkit while this script takes about 21 seconds.
-Still, it's **official**.
+For example, the extracted CuteCI UI silent install takes about 7 minutes on Windows to install the Windows Qt5 MSVC Win64 toolkit while this script takes about 21 seconds.
+Still, it is **official** which this will never be.

 This isn't the official installer though so don't expect support from Qt!
 If something breaks, please create an issue at in *this* project's tracker.